 Now that you have some specific growth mindset examples, you will be able to better engage with your own growth mindset.
 Not only that, but these examples can shed some light on where new decisions may lead us or where past decisions have limited us.

-Regardless, what matters moving forward is that we are growing and adapting as best we can.
+Regardless, what matters moving forward is that we are growing and adapting as best we can and that, ultimately, we never stop learning.

 More Tips on Developing a Growth Mindset